-CBS Sports NFL analyst Boomer Esiason joined Dennis & Callahan on Friday morning to talk briefly about footballs, the Super Bowl and what Sunday will bring.
+ESPN NFL insider Adam Schefter joined Dennis & Callahan Tuesday morning to discuss what he’s heard about all NFL matters at the owners’ meetings in Arizona this week, most notably Deflategate.
 To hear the interview, go to the Dennis & Callahan audio on demand page.

 Roger Goodell told SI’s Peter King Monday Ted Wells’ investigation into Deflategate is “getting near the end.”
 Schefter said he hasn’t heard much, but like all the other league investigations, he does expect “stiff and stern” punishments if wrongdoing is found.

 “I have not heard much about it at all,” said Schefter.
 “I do know they are having a difficult time connecting with Tom Brady at some point.
 I don’t know if they actually interviewed him or not.
 I still never heard the answer to that.
 I know that there were some issues trying to schedule an interview that I don’t know did or did not [happen].
 I don’t know where they are at and I don’t know when we are going to find out.
 Obviously everyone is waiting on that.

 “There are all these investigations going on simultaneously — the Browns texting, the Jets tampering [Darrelle] Revis or Falcons piping in crowd noise.
 I think we’re going to see a couple of these situations, some of these teams, losing draft picks.
 I don’t know how it will shake out, but I do think NFL will be stiff and stern in its punishment if it finds wrongdoing was done.”

 Schefter isn’t surprised with how long the investigation has taken, and he looked back at Wells’ last investigation into the Miami Dolphins and the bullying allegations with the team a few years ago.